Speak with a Licensed Insurance Agent

-Maine is not a highly populous state, but still has a substantial number of Medicare beneficiaries (304, 263 as of 2015).
+Maine is not a highly populous state, but still has a substantial number of Medicare beneficiaries (333,656as of 2018).
 Following are some other statistics about Medicare beneficiaries in Maine*:

 Original Medicare includes Part A (hospital insurance) and Part B (medical insurance).
 You’re enrolled into this program automatically at age 65 if you’re already receiving Social Security or Railroad Retirement Board retirement benefits.
 If you have a disability, you’re automatically enrolled into Medicare the 25th month of receiving disability benefits in most cases.
 If you have ALS (amyotrophic lateral sclerosis, or Lou Gehrig’s disease), you’re enrolled into Original Medicare your first month of receiving disability benefits.
 If you have end-stage renal disease (ESRD), you may be entitled to Medicare benefits; contact Medicare to ask about your eligibility (information below).